 Sierra Leoneans in America | The Accidental Artist Part One

-Baltimore 3/19/2013---International Women's Day has come and gone but the celebration isn't quite over on Sewa News Stream.
+Baltimore 3/19/2013---International Women's Day has come and gone but the celebration isn't quite over on Sewa News.
 All through March, it's "Women's History Month" in the United States of America—home for almost 30 years to Sierra Leonean transplant, Hannah Faux.
-Artist, jewelry maker and an award-winning photographer, Hannah's passion for life and art is simply enchanting.
-Sewa News Stream caught up with her online to chat about a recent trip to Freetown and more.
+Artist, jewelry maker, and an award-winning photographer, Hannah's passion for life and art is simply enchanting.
+Sewa News caught up with her online to chat about a recent trip to Freetown.

 |Dried Cockle: Used in stews, jollof rice, etc., offers a smokey flavoring to a dish.|